dvreeze/yaidom/docs/someXmlGotchas.rst

 * Yaidom considers namespaces first-class citizens
 * Yaidom clearly distinguishes among qualified names, expanded names, namespace scopes and namespace declarations (including undeclarations)
 * Yaidom does not consider namespace declarations to be attributes!

+The latter shows that yaidom does not try to be "correct" at all costs.
+"Conceptual circularities" such as those arising from namespace declarations being attributes are so confusing that yaidom does not treat namespace declarations as attributes.

 .. _`Why don't namespaces support DTDs?`: http://www.oreillynet.com/xml/blog/2007/04/why_dont_namespaces_support_dt.html
 .. _`XML namespaces and DTDs`: http://www.rpbourret.com/xml/NamespacesFAQ.htm#dtd